 Physical examination: Tenderness in the anatomical snuffbox (the hollow between the tendons on the thumb side of the wrist) is the characteristic sign of a scaphoid fracture, though it is very nonspecific.
 The doctor will examine several other bony prominences about the wrist and ask the patient to gently move the wrist and thumb through a range of motion.
 After reviewing symptoms and examining for physical signs, the physician will order a set of X-rays, and possibly additional imaging tests such as a bone scan, computed tomography (CT), or magnetic resonance imaging (MRI).

-“The treatment of scaphoid fractures has seen especially dramatic changes over the last 10 years,” says Dr. Wolfe.
+“The treatment of scaphoid fractures saw especially dramatic changes in the first decade of the twenty-first century,” says Dr. Wolfe.
 “Hand specialists have made surgical treatment safe and reliable to a point where there has been a notable paradigm shift from treating scaphoid fractures in a cast to treating them operatively.
 In concert with that change in philosophy has been a series of improvements in surgical equipment and techniques.
 Casting, however, remains a safe and effective option for healing in many cases.”
+(Find a doctor at HSS who treats scaphoid fractures.)

 One challenge of treating scaphoid fractures is their lengthy healing time.
 The peculiarity of its blood supply is the primary reason for this prolonged healing period.
 Whereas other fractures in the upper extremity require an average of six weeks, a scaphoid fracture requires an average of 12 weeks if treated immediately, and as long as six months if the diagnosis is delayed.